BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 ## History vs. State

-In most scenarios, there are two reasons for services to continuously broadcast their current state:
+In most scenarios, there are two reasons for services to continuously broadcast data:

 - The data is to be stored in a history database, and can later be retrieved for analytics.
 - The data is to be immediately and continuously processed.